mobiusml/mobius_on-premise_doc/source/video_keywording.rst

 .. note::

-    Depending on the complexity of a video shot, the number of concepts returned will vary.
-In addition, in case the shot detector in disabled, the results might also be of lower quality in cases where a segment contains different shots (and hence, potentially very different concepts).
+    Depending on the content of a video, the number of concepts and identities returned can vary greatly.
+The SDK provides arguments for adjusting the output.
+Please see below for further details.

 Results of face recognition are returned as a list called *identities*.